rohantalkad747/smart-order-router/README.md

 #### Description

-This is an implementation of a cross-border, multi-venue (dark & lit) smart order router.
+This is an implementation of a cross-border, multi-venue (lit & dark) smart order router.

 #### Project Components

 - Consolidated Order Book for Order Sweeping
-- Probabilistic Model for Venue Posting (Lit & Dark)
+- Probabilistic Model for Order Posting
 - FIX 4.2 Gateway for sending single orders and receiving rejects and executions
 - FX Service for calculating best execution across international venues